Vaccine passports during the COVID-19 pandemic: United States

-A map showing which US states have proposed or implemented (green), banned (red), or partially banned (yellow) COVID-19 vaccine passports.
+A map showing which US states proposed or implemented (green), banned (red), or partially banned (yellow) COVID-19 vaccine passports.
 Gray indicates that the state has neither implemented or banned COVID-19 vaccine passports.
 Also included is states that have significant localities with COVID-19 vaccine passports (Aqua).
 Green includes states which have created a vaccine passport mobile application, but the application is not mandated to be used in the public or private sector.
 As of October 2021, no US states had mandated use of vaccine passports.

-Although the Centers for Disease Control and Prevention (CDC) issues a COVID-19 vaccine card that may be accepted as proof of vaccination (but is vulnerable to forgery and counterfeiting, and thus not a verifiable proof of vaccination), the United States does not have a federal framework for a digital vaccine passport, and federal officials explicitly ruled out doing so, citing privacy and human rights concerns.
-This leaves their implementations up to individual states and territories.
+The Centers for Disease Control and Prevention (CDC) issued a COVID-19 vaccine card that could be accepted as proof of vaccination; however, it was vulnerable to forgery and counterfeiting, and thus not considered a verifiable proof of vaccination.
+The United States' federal government ruled out adopting a framework for a digital vaccine passport, citing privacy and human rights concerns; this left their implementation to individual states and territories.

-Prior to the issue becoming politicised, public views on vaccine passports were evenly split and the divide crossed, rather than followed, political and ideological lines.
-Since then, criticism and conspiracy theories surrounding the vaccines in general, and in turn vaccine mandates, largely came from the political right; for example, U.S. representative for Georgia's 14th congressional district Marjorie Taylor Greene, a Republican, asserted that requesting the disclosure of one's vaccine status was a violation of data privacy rules for the health care industry, even though said rules only apply to entities such as health insurers.
+Prior to the eventual political outcry, public views on vaccine passports were evenly split and the divide crossed political and ideological lines.
+21 Republican-led states to varying degrees went on to ban public agencies from issuing or requiring a vaccine passport, while Alabama, Florida, Iowa, Utah, Montana, and Texas also made it illegal for any private entity to request proof of vaccination as a condition of service.
+This was an effort to limit discrimination against those who have made a personal choice to not get vaccinated.
+House Republicans also argued that requiring knowledge of one's vaccine status was a violation of data privacy rules and an illicit means of tracking the population.

-The state governments of California, Hawaii, Louisiana, New York, North Carolina, Delaware, and Virginia have each rolled out mechanisms where residents can choose to receive proof of COVID-19 vaccination in the form of a scannable QR code by linking to records within each state's immunization registry.
-Illinois has a Vax Verify website, where residents can download proof of COVID-19 vaccination for businesses that require it.
-In New Jersey, residents can obtain a digital COVID-19 vaccination record through its mobile app Docket; Governor Phil Murphy specifically avoided using the term "vaccine passport" to describe the service.
+The state governments of California, Hawaii, Louisiana, New York, North Carolina, Delaware, and Virginia allowed residents to choose to receive proof of COVID-19 vaccination in the form of a scannable QR code by linking to records within each state's immunization registry.
+Illinois had a Vax Verify website, where residents could download proof of COVID-19 vaccination for businesses that required it.
+In New Jersey, residents could obtain a digital COVID-19 vaccination record through its mobile app Docket; Governor Phil Murphy specifically avoided using the term "vaccine passport" to describe the service.

-Each state credential has varying degrees of interoperability with other state and foreign governments; some states have closed systems, with QR codes that are only usable within the issuing state, and others have broad interoperability, with New York offering both types of credentials for its residents.
-Arizona, Maryland, Mississippi, North Dakota, Washington, West Virginia, Puerto Rico, and the District of Columbia have contracted with the organization MyIR that interfaces with governmental vaccination records to produce a PDF proof of vaccination, but has also moved toward scannable QR codes.
-Health departments in Indiana, Colorado, and Georgia can provide proof of vaccination in PDF form but not via a QR code.
+Each state credential had varying degrees of interoperability with other state and foreign governments; some states had closed systems, with QR codes that were only usable within the issuing state, and others had broad interoperability, with New York offering both types of credentials for its residents.
+Arizona, Maryland, Mississippi, North Dakota, Washington, West Virginia, Puerto Rico, and the District of Columbia contracted with the organization MyIR that interfaced with governmental vaccination records to produce a PDF proof of vaccination, but had also moved toward scannable QR codes.
+Health departments in Indiana, Colorado, and Georgia could provide proof of vaccination in PDF form but not via a QR code.